Prepare your documents

 Rent a Room: first £7,500/year of rent from a furnished room in your own home is tax-free.

-Furnished Holiday Lettings (FHL) — Box 6 to Box 19 (skip if not applicable)
+Furnished Holiday Lettings (FHL) (skip if not applicable)

 Allowable expenses